 The new character out of all the default characters, she has the slowest speed out of all the default characters, but the best trick ability.

 These characters cannot be played in story mode.

 The friendly board shop owner is now a playable character.
 He's even faster than Tommy, but his turning ability is next to none.

-That blue penguin that is seen periodically in this game has the best tricking ability as well as turning ability in the game.
+A blue penguin that is seen periodically in this game has the best tricking ability as well as turning ability in the game.
 He literally floats in the air while he jumps, but he also is the slowest character.

-That blue demon that attempts to cause trouble is the last of the unlockable characters.
+A demon that attempts to cause trouble is the last of the unlockable characters.
 He's an all around character with slightly better stats than Slash and Jam.

 This is a straight forward beginner's course.

 The first in the list of unrealistic surfaces to snowboard on, snowboard through a tropical island...and underwater.
 Watch for a shortcut inside the pirate ship under the sea.